 b.
 Spirituality.
 The term spirituality is commonly applied to the relation or contact that human beings can have with the “other side,” that is, with the supernatural.
 Since the first centuries A.D., Christians have adopted the Platonic worldview as their guiding vision.
 This vision sees God as consisting of a timeless, unchangeable Spirit in heaven and human beings of a body (matter) and soul (timeless substance) on earth.
 According to this vision, spirituality—as the encounter between humans and God—can occur only in the soul (spirit), never in the body (space and time).
 Spirituality, then, is considered an otherworldly encounter with God that we experience in our souls.
 What are the consequences of the Christian classical vision of spirituality for believers in the pew?
 Does this type of spirituality detract from biblical spirituality?

 c.
 Spiritual disciplines.
 These are familiar surroundings—after all, aren’t we intentionally calling the church to engage in “spiritual disciplines” and “spiritual formation” as activities necessary to achieve the long-awaited revival and reformation?
-Many have felt free to embrace uncritically from Evangelical sources anything relating to spirituality and then embrace it in congregational worship services or personal spiritual practices.
+Many have felt free to embrace uncritically from Evangelical sources anything relating to spirituality and then insert it into congregational worship services or personal spiritual practices.
 There is confidence in doing so because it is assumed that, since Evangelicals accept Scripture, they must think and work from the same guiding vision that we embrace.
-Here is where we are sadly and tragically mistaken.
+Here is where Adventist believers are sadly and tragically mistaken.
 Evangelicals have always thought, done theology, and lived assuming the classical vision of Christian tradition.
 In recent times, however, by embracing the Emerging Church movement, even conservative Evangelical leaders are leaving not only Scripture but also the classical vision to embrace postmodernism.
 This affects not only their concept of spiritual disciplines but also their theological, ministerial, and missiological practices.
 Consider the way in which the classical vision shapes spiritual disciplines (spiritual formation).

 In Christianity, “spiritual disciplines” is the general term given to any number of repetitive actions performed in order to facilitate the encounter or union with God.
 Adventists place the regular reading of Scripture and prayer at the center of the way in which they facilitate the encounter with God.
 We encourage the goal of spiritual disciplines as such.
-We know, however, that the classical vision places spirituality in the realm of the “spirit,” which supposedly exists outside space and time.
+We know, however, that the classical vision places spirituality in the realm of the “spirit,” which supposedly exists outside of space and time.
 Consequently, those who embrace this vision experience spirituality in their souls.
 And here is where we encounter a problem.
 To experience Evangelical or Roman Catholic spirituality, you need to have a soul.
 Adventists, however, do not believe that human beings have a soul, but that each person is a soul.
 What is the difference?

 Here we discover a component of the Adventist vision not yet addressed: the nature of humanity.
 Scripture does not support the Platonic view that humans are made of two substances, body (material, temporal, historical) and soul (immaterial, timeless, non-historical).
 According to Scripture, we exist as bodily (material, temporal-historical) souls.
-How does this “pillar of Adventism” doctrine shape our understanding of spirituality in general and Bible reading (as spiritual discipline) in particular?
+How does this doctrinal “pillar of Adventism” shape our understanding of spirituality in general and Bible reading (as spiritual discipline) in particular?

 The classical vision demands that since God is spiritual, truth and experiences involving God should likewise be spiritual.
 That is correct, of course; the problem, however, lies not with what is seen in this statement but what is not seen.
 It is assumed that the “spirituality” of God and “truth” are both timeless.
 Yet, if all Scripture is historical and spatiotemporal, how does the classical vision arrive at the dimension of the spirit?
 The answer of both the classical and postmodern visions is the same: They arrive at the spirit through the allegorical (spiritual) interpretation of the biblical texts.
 The classical vision, then, can easily adjust to the historical criticism of modern and postmodern times by saying Scripture uses symbolic, metaphorical, mythical, or narrative language.
-Only by understanding that the text points beyond space and time to the spiritual realm where God is can we properly understand the ultimate spiritual function of the text and, therefore, the role of Bible reading as a spiritual discipline.
+Only by understanding that the text points beyond space and time to the spiritual realm where God is can one properly understand the ultimate spiritual function of the text and, therefore, the role of Bible reading as a spiritual discipline.